Dotneteer/dotneteer.github.io/_posts/2018-01-26-zxspectrum-part-4.md

 As you see, I added methods that emulate the time passes (by means of increasing clock cycle counts).
 Because in the implementation of concrete Z80 instructions it is a typical operation to use delays with 1, 2, … 7 clock cycles, I created named methods for them.
 To make them as fast as possible, I decorated them with the `[MethodImpl(MethodImplOptions.AggressiveInlining)]` attribute to let the JIT-compiler create inline code when invoking them.

+{: class="note"}
-_Note: Code inlining of means that the compiler inserts the entire function body into the code wherever you invoke the particular function—instead merely creating the invocation code.
+__Note__: Code inlining of means that the compiler inserts the entire function body into the code wherever you invoke the particular function—instead merely creating the invocation code.
 In C++, creating inline code is easy.
 In .NET, it is the task of the JIT compiler.
-With the `MethodImpl` attribute, you can give a hint to the JIT-compiler to inline the code, but you cannot force it._
+With the `MethodImpl` attribute, you can give a hint to the JIT-compiler to inline the code, but you cannot force it.

 ### The Main Execution Cycle